ScooloV/bbpedia/docs/death_zone/new_inducements.md

 *For several decades, there has been one name regarded above all others in the field of cheerleading: Galandril Silverwater.
 From lowly beginnings as an assistant seamstress for the Tiranoc Titans, she gradually advanced through a number of supporting roles until she was recruited to the team's cheerleading squad in 2448 and became an overnight sensation.*

-*The following decades were a whirlwind of fame and fortune for Galandril; as well as being an exceptionally- talented dancer, overfloowing with charisma, she had a small amount of innate magical ability which she put to use in creating breathtaking half-time displays.
+*The following decades were a whirlwind of fame and fortune for Galandril; as well as being an exceptionally- talented dancer, overflowing with charisma, she had a small amount of innate magical ability which she put to use in creating breathtaking half-time displays.
 She changed teams a few times until she accepted a long- term contract with the Elfheim Eagles for an incredible sum of money - more than most professional players, let alone cheerleaders.
 In 2487, she decided to step back from front-line duties ("leave that to the two-hundred year olds," she quipped in a Spike!
 Magazine interview) to spend more time working on her ongoing series of memoirs.
 She still makes her services available to teams whose cheer squads could use a little extra pep, but it's clear that she does it for the love of the sport rather than the money - after all, it's rumoured that she has enough squirrelled away to buy out the Blood Bowl tournament five times over!*

 **"GO TEAM!"**